cfogelberg/node-error-server/README.md

 deploying web apps.
 All feedback, suggestions and questions are welcome, [cfogelberg@gmail.com](mailto:cfogelberg@gmail.com) is the best email to reach me on.

+## Using SES

+By default, SES supports three error routes:

+- /dberror.html ("Oh snap!
+The database server has encountered an error.")
+- /servererror.html ("Oh snap!
+The server has encountered an error.")
+- /error.html ("Oh snap!
+There has been an error.")

+For each of these routes the server will save a log message and send an email.
+A request to /monit.html will generate a 200 response for monitoring purposes but no log message or email.
+Any other route will generate an "unknown error", which will also generate a log message and email.
+The client code could be extended easily to use AJAX to send other information from the visitor which might be useful for diagnostics, e.g. resolution.

 ## Bumping and building SES

 Build and version bump SES using Grunt.
 A deployable archive is created in the `build/dist`